There are a lot of Unfair things that Society expects of women post marriage.

 12. Women Should be Socialising A lot

-All women would have their own characteristics and traits.
-Having said that, is it fair to expect the reserved lot to socialize and mingle with everybody?
+Characteristics and traits vary from person to person.
+Having said that, is it fair to expect a reserved woman to socialize and mingle with everybody?

 Chit-chatting Women are considered the Best

-Okay, does that mean that those not-so-talkative lots belong to the bad category?
+Okay, does that mean those not-so-talkative are bad?

 13. Women Should Limit Their Acquaintance with the Opposite Gender

-My mother would often warn me, “Don’t get along too much with the boys.
+My mother often warns me, “Don’t get along too much with the boys.
 We never know what their true intentions are”

 Are we living in an age where male and female relationships are just considered NORMAL?